Israeli Prime Minister Netanyahu To Be Indicted On Corruption Charges

 The analysts add: "This question will mostly likely be decided upon by the Supreme Court if Netanyahu is reelected, indicted and then refuses to resign."
 A sitting prime minister who is also a suspect "could gravely harm the public's trust in the rule of law."

-According to Haaretz, the attorney general held off on announcing the decision while Netanyahu's rival Gantz was attempting to form a government, over concerns that it "would have been interpreted as interfering with the political process."
+According to the Haaretz newspaper, the attorney general held off on announcing the decision while Netanyahu's rival Gantz was attempting to form a government, over concerns that it "would have been interpreted as interfering with the political process."